 Does this mean roasters shouldn’t pay good wages?
 No. But it does mean that farmers need market knowledge and the know-how to evaluate their coffee’s quality.
 Phil told me he admires those coffee manufacturers who provide small-batch roasting equipment to farmers.
 This helps them to better understand their product, he explains.

 Women sort coffee in Ethiopia.
-Credit: Olam Specialty Coffee
+Credit: Covoya Specialty Coffee

 In the same way, a lack of agricultural knowledge can pose a challenge.
 As many coffee producers in East Africa are subsistence farmers, their knowledge of how to expand their specialty coffee production can be limited.

 Alan tells me about something called the Olam International’s Livelihood Charter, which focuses on goals such as market access and social investment.
 He tells me that, now they have merged with Schluter, they will work on Technical Vocational Education and Training to empower the growing youth of Africa.

 “With a little more effort, knowledge, and training, we can better provide premium services to our farmers,” Alan said.

 A little more knowledge can improve quality.
 Credit: Covoya Specialty Coffee

 Alan’s of the opinion that African Coffee is “the highlight of the cupping table and a treasure trove of opportunity.”
 But while East African coffee is popular, does it have the brand reach of, say, Colombian coffee?
 He tells me that Covoya’s first priority is to increase knowledge and awareness of African coffee.